 Writers across ages and places have created versions of Arthur that either retell his legend or depict what could happen whenever his prophesized return occurs, when and how he’ll address whichever crisis is at hand.
 T.H.
 White’s Once and Future King, for example, includes a Merlyn who lives backwards so that when he reaches the Middle Ages, he’s able to refer anachronistically to World War II and Nazism, definitely relevant to British audiences during the mid-twentieth century.
 Decades later, Peter David penned Knight Life, starring a humorous Arthur, now Arthur Penn.
 He reappears in Manhattan, reconnects with Merlin, and then enters politics when Merlin tells him that the world needs a leader like him.
 White injects current (to him) history to link his British readers into Merlyn’s instructions about war, giving them a medieval Arthur who models what White feels his contemporaries might need to survive Hitler, making our hero truly once and future.
 David, then, blends humor with politics that resonate within the zeitgeist and desires of the 1980s.
-That David chooses Manhattan rather than the United Kingdom for Arthur’s return indicates that the story doesn’t necessarily have to be a matter of Britain, because Arthur and his themes apply not only to England, but to many nations, and — considering Mike W. Barr and Brian Bolland’s Camelot 3000 — across worlds.
+That David chooses Manhattan rather than the United Kingdom for Arthur’s return indicates that the story doesn’t necessarily have to be the Matter of Britain, because Arthur and his themes apply not only to England, but to many nations, and — considering Mike W. Barr and Brian Bolland’s Camelot 3000 — across the solar system at a moment when alien invaders are aliens from outer space.
 You know what I mean if the terms “timeless” and “universal” pop into your mind.
 Both these qualities imply thematic flexibility and adaptability, just what an eternal king requires for getting the job done.

 Three recent offerings have successfully stretched Arthurian themes to bold limits.
 One is a trilogy, another a stand-alone novel, and the final is an ongoing comic-book series.
 In the twenty-first century, the need for Arthur or an Arthurian figure has become quite open to wider interpretations, but (What a twist!) that need isn’t always met advantageously for all concerned.